NilPointer-Software/bdfd-wiki/src/bdscript/addReactions.md

 3. Copy the ID it returns.
 (The emoji ID should be in this format: `<:emojiName:ID>`.
 If the emoji is animated, it should look like this: `<a:emojiName:ID>`)
 4. Input the emoji ID into `$addReactions[]`. (e.g `$addReactions[<:hollyDab:828628880629825546>]`)

-> If you're still having issues, check [Troubleshooting](https://nilpointer-software.github.io/bdfd-wiki/nightly/resources/troubleshooting.html#the-bot-fails-to-add-reactions).
+> If you're still having issues, check the [Troubleshooting page](https://nilpointer-software.github.io/bdfd-wiki/nightly/resources/troubleshooting.html#the-bot-fails-to-add-reactions).